HCPSS/school-messenger-help/_posts/2014-02-17-exporting-emails.markdown

 > CSV uploads of active students should be treated as a one-off recipient list

-However, if you forsee having to use this list later on, you can save the list by clicking the cloud icon and giving it a name.
+However, if you foresee having to use this list later on, you can save the list by clicking the cloud icon and giving it a name.

 ![save list](/school-messenger-help/images/csv/save-list.png)

-It will save after the message is sent, but this is data you're resposible for.
+It will save after the message is sent, but this is data you're responsible for.
 It's only as up to date as the CSV file you feed it.

 <a id="not-in-aspen"></a>